-The Group commenced producing power commercially last February 8, 2014.
-To date, the current production wells of M1 and M2 are capable of producing 41.4 MW at full-bore capacity.
+The Group commenced producing power commercially on February 8, 2014.
+As of December 31, 2023 and 2022, operational production wells within the field are capable of producing approximately 46 MW and 41.4 MW, respectively, at full-bore capacity.
 These production wells including the complement reinjection wells are concentrated on the proven resource area.

-As of December 31, 2022 and 2021, there has been no significant change in the estimated reserves that would affect the carrying value and useful life of the Group's property, plant and equipment.
+As of December 31, 2023 and 2022, there has been no significant change in the estimated reserves that would affect the carrying value and useful life of the Group's property, plant and equipment.